June 3rd 2020, by Leo

 For the second one, in Halberd street, the self-evident street name is striking: what can be more natural for a weaponsmith than to solicit the clients with a nice statue showing the casual class you are entitled to if you are to buy a blade here ?

 The third one has found his place long before today’s building itself, when the place was occupied by the “Zunfthaus”, the headquarters of the gardeners’ guild, built around 1600.
 A symbol of power, probably to remind everyone that, even poor, the gardeners had the “droit de bourgeoisie” (full citizenship), the right to vote and to fully participate to the city’s life.

 Discreetly visible, our soldiers still look at us from their aged perches.
 Yet they are not alone!
 A witness from a different time is in town and you could very well go say “Hi” to him: it is the Homme de Fer (Iron Man), whose story Matthias tells you in another article.
 Or maybe you would like to know more, now that I have set the bait ?
-Then come to our Free Tours and discover the fascinating world of the still beings who populate Strasbourg’s facades!
+Then come to our guided tours and discover the fascinating world of the still beings who populate Strasbourg’s facades!